>>> def simple_coroutine(): # (1)

 Create a generator object to represent a taxi with

-that will make two trips and start working att=0
+ident=13that will make two trips and start working att=0. -

 Prime the coroutine; it yields the initial event.